szymonjan/twitter_tests/README.md

 #### General info
 This repositorium contains automated tests for Twitter webpage (https://twitter.com/).
 Three features are being tested:
 - sending a tweet
-- searching for people to follow
+- searching for a twitter profile
-- following people
+- following profile

 #### Project organization